Prompt Engineering Guide

 Notes

-Wang et al. discuss a more complex method for selecting the final answer, which deals with the Large Language Model's (LLM) generated probabilities for each chain of thought.
+Wang et al. discuss a more complex method for selecting the final answer, which deals with the Large Language Model's (LLM) generated probabilities for each Chain-of-Thought.
 However, they do not use this method in their experiments, and majority voting seems to usually have the same or better performance.

 Conclusion